biprodatta/docker_and_kubernetes/README.md

-# kubernetes installation on azure VM:
+# MiniKube installation on azure VM: